-These "Big N" companies are the most notable technology companies you can think of.
+You could see why these companies are trending right now.
+If you are feeling left out already, Big N companies are what we already know.
+Funny how the internet makes the same thing seem different.
+We end up trying to know what we already knew.
+Big N companies are the most notable technology companies you can think of.
 At this point, Google, Facebook, Twitter, Microsoft, etc. might have crossed your mind.
-You are right, they are the "Big N" companies.
+You are right, they are the Big N companies.
 There are at least 500 of them, also called the 500 fortune companies.

-"Big N" companies and FAANG are not the same, but there is a mix here.
+Big N companies and FAANG are not the same, but there is a mix here.
 Out of the 500 fortune companies, FAANG stood out the most.
 This is because of their stocks.
-They have the most well-known and best-performing tech stocks, and they are just five in numbers; FB, AMZN, AAPL, Netflix, and GOOG owned by Facebook, Amazon, Apple, Netflix, and Alphabet respectively.
+They have the most well-known and best-performing tech stocks, and they are just five in number; FB, AMZN, AAPL, Netflix, and GOOG owned by Facebook, Amazon, Apple, Netflix, and Alphabet respectively.
 It is believed that investors grouped these companies into one acronym to capture the collective impact they have on the market.

 As of March 2019, the market capitalization of these companies was equal to $3.1 trillion.
 FAANGs' root boils down to FANG — the original acronym when CNBC's Jim Cramer came up with the term in February 2013.
-This was before the A acronym for Apple came on board.
+This was before the acronym for Apple came on board.
 "Put money to work in the companies that represent the future," Cramer told the audience.
 "Put money to work in companies that are dominant in their market, and put money to work in stocks that have serious momentum."
-Cramer's call FANG "minted profits" for investors.
-Morningstar, one of the top research firms calculated that the original four companies, excluding Apple, in the acronym had earned 691% in profits for investors between June 2013 to August 2018.
+Cramer calls FANG "minted profits" for investors.
+Morningstar, one of the top research firms, calculated that the original four companies, excluding Apple, in the acronym had earned 691% in profits for investors between June 2013 to August 2018.